niftypixels/photogrid/README.md

 npm run build
 ```

-The build is minified into the dist/ folder.
+The build is minified into the `dist/` directory.

-## Deployment
-Upload the contents of the dist/ folder to your web server.
+Upload the contents of `dist/` to your web server.